-- 18. To review, agree and recommend to the Council on the appropriate remuneration policy for staff, Council and Committee members including the following: - The overall remuneration framework salaries, bonus and packages for staff including separate arrangements for the Chief Executive and the Executive Directors where appropriate; - The annual pay reviews for staff including separate arrangements for the Chief Executive and the Executive Directors where appropriate; - The arrangements for termination of employment and other contractual terms for the Chief Executive and the Executive Directors; - The remuneration and expenses policy for Council and Committee members; - 19.
-To review the Terms of Reference of the Committee on an annual basis. - 20.
-To review the policy statement on remuneration and all other policies contained in the staff handbook on a rolling twelve month basis.
+- 18. To review, agree and recommend to the Council on the appropriate remuneration policy for staff, Council and Committee members including the following: - The overall remuneration framework salaries, bonus and packages for staff including separate arrangements for the Chief Executive and the Executive Directors where appropriate; - The annual pay reviews for staff including separate arrangements for the Chief Executive and the Executive Directors where appropriate; - The arrangements for termination of employment where this is outside of standard contractual terms. - Where proposed, the application of non standard terms contractual or otherwise for the Chief Executive and the Executive Directors; - The arrangements for termination of employment and other contractual terms for the Chief Executive and the Executive Directors; - The remuneration and expenses policy for Council and Committee members;

-21. To review the content of the Staff Handbook on a two yearly basis and no longer than 5 years if possible.
+- 19. To review the Terms of Reference of the Committee on an annual basis. - 20.
+To review the policy statement on remuneration and all other policies contained in the staff handbook on a rolling twelve month basis. - 21.
+To review the content of the Staff Handbook on a two yearly basis and no longer than 5 years if possible.